O-X-L/geoip-lookup-service/README.md

 As I don't have loads of money to spare - Testing is only done using the [IPInfo Free](https://ipinfo.io/products/free-ip-database) and [MaxMind GeoLite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) databases.

-If you want to use their extended databases, you might encounter issues.
+If you want to use their extended databases, you might encounter problems.
+You are welcome to help integrating them correctly.

 ## Usage